WillWimbi/NNWebViz/README.md

-This is a neural network trainer and visualizer for the MNIST dataset.
+This is a neural network trainer/viewer that uses the MNIST dataset to achieve its visualization purposes.
+It is also an observation of statistical ensemble performance and variance in pretrained neural networks.

 The site can be found at [wimbiscus.com](https://wimbiscus.com)